 ‘This sort of support is like gold-dust at this point in my career.’

 Laurence Osborn, RPS Composer 2018

 With each composer, we set the brief and parameters for the work they’re going to write with their respective festival, ensemble or venue in early Autumn 2020.
 A provisional submission date will be agreed, and the composers are then free to set about writing their works.
 Premieres usually take place from May to December the following year.

 Who is it open to?
 Vitally, you should be at a stage where you are able to demonstrate genuine commitment to establishing a career as a composer, both in what you write in your application, and also in the proficiency of the music you submit.
 You may have recently graduated or be coming to the end of your studies, but equally a formal degree or equivalent qualification is not compulsory.
 We recognise that composers pursue many different routes, so we look forward to hearing your individual story.

 We are continually striving to address how we can minimise barriers to the widest possible range of applicants and are proud to have adopted Sound and Music's Fair Access Principles.
-We particularly welcome applications from under-represented demographics, such as those from a BAME background or those who are disabled.
+We particularly welcome applications from under-represented demographics, such as those who are Black, Asian and ethnically diverse, or those who are disabled.
 If you feel that any part of our offer - or the experience in applying for it - could inhibit any such person from applying, please do let us know (contact details below) and we will be happy to address this.
 We have also proudly signed up to the Keychange initiative, aiming to achieve 50:50 gender parity in the composers we support.

 How do I apply?
 Applications for the 2020/21 programme have now closed.
 We anticipate reopening applications in February 2021.